-PLAN 1 Normal Retirement Age VRS: Age 65.
-PLAN 2 Normal Retirement Age VRS: Normal Social Security retirement age.
-HYBRID RETIREMENT PLAN Normal Retirement Age Defined Benefit Component: VRS: Same as Plan 2.
+HYBRID PLAN1 PLAN 2 RETIREMENT PLAN Normal Retirement Age VRS: Age 65.
+Normal Retirement Age VRS: Normal Social Security retirement age.
+Normal Retirement Age Defined Benefit Component: The rige of The Formal coolai coolainy retirement age.
+VRS: Same as Plan 2.
 Political subdivisions hazardous duty employees: Age 60.
 Political subdivisions hazardous duty employees: Same as Plan 1.
 Political subdivisions hazardous duty employees: Not applicable.
-Defined Contribution Component: Members are eligible to receive distributions upon leaving employ subject to restrictions.
-Earliest Unreduced Retirement Eligibility VRS: Age 65 with at least five years (60 months) of service credit or at age 50 with at least 30 years of service credit.
+Defined Contribution Component: Members are eligible to receive distributions upon leaving employment, subject to restrictions.
+VRS: Age 65 w ith at least five years (60 months) of service credit or at age 50 w ith at least 30 years of service credit.
 Earliest Unreduced Retirement Eligibility VRS: Normal Social Security retirement age with at least five years (60 months) of service credit or when their age plus service credit equal 90.
-Earliest Unreduced Retirement Eligibility Defined Benefit Component: VRS: Normal Social Security retirement age and have at least fiv years (60 months) of service credit or when their age plus service credit equal 90.
+Earliest Unreduced Retirement Eligibility Defined Benefit Component: VRS: Normal Social Security retirement age and have at least five years (60 months) of service credit or when their age plus service credit equal 90.
 Political subdivisions hazardous duty employees: Age 60 with at least five years of service credit or age 50 with at least 25 years of service credit.
 Political subdivisions hazardous duty employees: Same as Plan 1.
-Political subdivisions hazardous duty employees: Not applicable. age 30 with at least 20 years of service credit.
-Defined Contribution Component: Members are eligible to receive distributions upon leaving employ subject to restrictions.
-Earliest Reduced Retirement Eligibility VRS: Age 55 with at least five years (60 months) of service credit or age 50 with at least 10 years of service credit.
-VRS: Age 60 with at least five years (60 months) of service credit.
+Political subdivisions hazardous duty employees: Not applicable. age 50 w iiii at least 25 years or service credit.
+Defined Contribution Component: Members are eligible to receive distributions upon leaving employment, subject to restrictions.
+Earliest Reduced Retirement Eligibility VRS: Age 55 w ith at least five years (60 months) of service credit or age 50 w ith at least 10 years of service credit.
+Earliest Reduced Retirement Eligibility VRS: Age 60 with at least five years (60 months) of service credit.
 Earliest Reduced Retirement Eligibility Defined Benefit Component: VRS: Age 60 with at least five years (60 months) of service credit.
 Political subdivisions hazardous duty employees: Age 50 with at least five years of service credit.
 Political subdivisions hazardous duty employees: Same as Plan 1.
-Political subdivisions hazardous duty employees: Not applicable Defined Contribution Component: Members are eligible to receive distributions upon leaving employ subject to restrictions.
-Cost-of-Living Adjustment (COLA) in Retirement The Cost-of-Living Adjustment (COLA) matches the first 3% increase in the Consumer Price Index for all Urban Cost-of-Living Adjustment (COLA) in Retirement The Cost-of-Living Adjustment (COLA) matches the first 2% increase in the CPI-U and half of any additional increase (up Cost-of-Living Adjustment (COLA) in Retirement Defined Benefit Component: Same as Plan 2 increase in the Consumer Price Index for all Urban Consumers (CPI-U) and half of any additional increase (up to 4%) up to a maximum COLA of 5%.
+Political subdivisions hazardous duty employees: Not applicable Defined Contribution Component: Members are eligible to receive distributions upon leaving employment, subject to restrictions.
+Cost-of-Living Adjustment (COLA) in Retirement The Cost-of-Living Adjustment (COLA) matches the first 3% increase in the Consumer Price Index for all Urban Cost-of-Living Adjustment (COLA) in Retirement The Cost-of-Living Adjustment (COLA) matches the first 2% increase in the CPI-U and half of any additional increase (up Cost-of-Living Adjustment (COLA) in Retirement Defined Benefit Component: Same as Plan 2 Consumers (CPI-U) and half of any additional increase (up to 4%) up to a maximum COLA of 5%. to 2%), for a maximum COLA of 3%.
+Defined Contribution Component: Not applicable Eligibility: Eligibility: Eligibility: For members w ho retire w ith an unreduced benefit or w ith a reduced benefit w ith at least 20 years of service credit, the COLA will go into effect on July 1 after one full calendar calendar year from the retirement date.
+Same as Plan 1 Same as Plan 1 and Plan 2 For members who retire with a reduced benefit and who have less than 20 years of service credit, the COLA will go into effect on July 1 after one calendar year following the unreduced retirement eligibility date.